Culinary Expedition to Rajasthan

 This place was inhibited by basically 3 communities namely, yadav’s who were the rulers, rajput’s who were the warrior’s, and the brahmin’s who were the king’s advisor’s and traders.

-The rulers here had descended from the lineage of Krishan, a Hindu diety, therefore called "krishan Vanshi" or Yadav vanshi.
+The rulers here had descended from the lineage of Krishan, a Hindu deity, therefore called “krishan Vanshi” or Yadav vanshi.

-The Jaisalmer fort was earlier called "trikutgarh" or a triangle shaped fort abode a hill.
-The entrance of most of the forts are incline and have many turns and sharp curves, for the reason that the enemy couldn't gain momentum to rage attack with their full might neither the elephants.
-It is a specially constructed fort with no cement or plaster to bind and make it strong but interestingly its lock and key method of putting the stones together, which means that the fort could be dismantled and constructed again any where.
+The Jaisalmer fort was earlier called “trikutgarh” or a triangle shaped fort abode a hill.
+The entrance of most of the forts are incline and have many turns and sharp curves.
+It was for this reason that the enemy couldn’t gain momentum to rage attack with their full might, and neither could the elephants.
+It is a specially constructed fort with no cement or plaster to bind making it strong, but interestingly it used the lock and key method of putting the stones together which means that the fort could be dismantled and constructed again anywhere.